Questions about next year's conference

 Q: What role do AALL's entities (SISs, chapters, caucuses, committees, etc.) play in the programming process?

 A: AALL recognizes the importance of member participation within its specialized groups, and the significant role that these groups play in the educational objectives of the Association.
 AALL's entities are encouraged to work with their members to help them develop proposals that address the must-have program topics and the content areas identified in the recent needs assessment.
 They should foster collaboration within—and even outside of—the group.
 Members with content development and/or presenter experience should be encouraged to work with those seeking guidance.
 Speaker recommendations and best practices should be shared.

 The AMPC will work to ensure that the educational needs of AALL members are addressed by conference programming.
 If the proposals submitted do not adequately address a particular content area, the AMPC may enlist the help of applicable SISs to develop suitable programming.

 Q: Can an SIS produce its own programs outside of AMPC-selected programming?

-A: Each SIS will have the option of producing and sponsoring one program (independent of the programs selected/curated by the AMPC); this program must be submitted as a proposal by the October 6 deadline
+A: Each SIS has the option of producing and sponsoring one program (independent of the programs selected/curated by the AMPC).
+If an SIS opts to have an independently produced program at the conference, they must submit two different proposals from which the AMPC can select the one that will be independently produced by the SIS.
+These proposals must be submitted online by the October 2 deadline

-and identified as the SIS's choice for their independently-produced
+and identified as the SIS's options for an independently-produced

 program.
 Each independently-produced SIS program will be evaluated and scheduled by the AMPC, and the costs associated in producing the program (equipment, honoraria, speaker expenses, etc.) will be the responsibility of the SIS.
 The SIS will also be responsible for the costs of recording the program, and including it in the online program evaluations that conference attendees are invited to complete.
 More information can be found here.